 Hotels in Newton Stewart, Dumfries and Galloway

-Find hotels in Newton Stewart and accommodation in the Newton Stewart and Galloway Forest Park area of Dumfries and Galloway in south west Scotland ...
+Please find below a list of hotels in Newton Stewart and accommodation in the Newton Stewart area of Dumfries and Galloway in south west Scotland.

-About the Town of Newton Stewart, Galloway Forest Park, Creetown, Minnigaff and New Galloway
+About the Town of Newton Stewart, Creetown and Minnigaff

 A picturesque market town, Newton Stewart is sited on the slopes above the River Cree and is a pleasant mixture of building styles and materials with the fine bridge over the river built in 1813 by John Rennie.

 Newton Stewart Museum exhibits nursery, tradesmen's tools, dairy, kitchen, smithy, textiles, local photographs and other aspects of natural and social history.